coursera-dl/coursera-dl/README.md

 ---------------

 * If it's finding 0 sections, you most likely have an invalid cookies file.
-  * Most likely your cookies are expired.
+  * It's possible the cookies are already expired.
 This can happen very quickly.
-    Try recreating your cookes.txt by logging in and re-copying the cookie file. (step 3 & 4 above).
+    Try recreating your cookies.txt by logging in and re-copying the cookie file (step 3-5 above).
   * If you get the error: "ValueError: need more than 1 value to unpack", the process or text editor you used to copy the cookie.txt probably converted the tabs to spaces.

-* Please try the steps above (recreating your cookies.txt) before you post an issue or email me.
+* Please try the steps above (recreating your cookies.txt) before you post an [issue].

 Contact